rpetti/rpetti.github.io/_posts/2025-11-28-xray-dbsync-v3.md

       maxNpmAuditVulnerabilitiesAllowed: 200
 ```

 Then restart xray, and try to trigger the db migration from the UI again.
-Note that it will destroy these "custom" vulnerabilities/components, though you likely have never created any such thing to begin.
+Note that it will destroy these "custom" vulnerabilities/components, though you likely have never created any such thing to begin with.